EB-5 Visa Lawyer | EB-5 Immigrant Investor Green Card

 In addition to the above requirements, the capital invested in a new commercial enterprise must be placed at risk and the funds available for investing are from a legal source.
 The Investor Green Card allows the Investor or Entrepreneur to immigrate to the United States permanently and enjoy all the rights and benefits that come with it.

 With respect to Regional Center investment offerings made to foreign Investors and Entrepreneurs it is important to point out that such investments are subject to United States securities laws even if the investment opportunities are offered primarily outside of the United States to Investors and Entrepreneurs that are not currently U.S. residents.
 The U.S. Securities and Exchange Commission (SEC) has brought several legal actions against Regional Center operators in cases of investor fraud.
-If you are a foreign Investor or Entrepreneurs considering becoming a U.S. resident through investing in a Regional Center, please contact us to assist you with your Regional Center investment and avoid being a victim investment scams.
+If you are a foreign Investor or Entrepreneurs considering becoming a U.S. resident through investing in a Regional Center, please contact us to assist you with your Regional Center investment and avoid being a victim of investment scams.

 Malescu Law P.A. – Business & Immigration Lawyers